feliperdi/CRUD-javascript/README.md

  ### LIVE VERSION:

- ### HOW TO RUN THIS PROJECT:
+### Technologies that I used:
++ nodeJs 16.11
++ react 11.2
++ axios
++ styled-components

+### How to run the application:
-  you will need nodejs 16 and npm.
+You will need nodeJs 16.11 and npm to run this application.

++ run npm install
++ run npm start.